adeira/universe/src/mrtnzlml-meta/docs/relay/match-module.md

 ---
 id: match-module
-title: Match, Module
+title: Match & Module
-sidebar_label: Match, Module
+sidebar_label: Match & Module
 ---

 These directives allow you to lazily load union results.
 First, it requires `JSDependency` GraphQL scalar.
 Next it's necessary to use Union field with this shape: